KristianHolsheimer/import.io_mathematica_package/README.md

 - `"APIKey"` - your personal import.io API key
 - `"URL"` - the URL you wish to crawl

 All of the associated `Values` should be given as strings.
-For example, I created a custom API in import.io that scrapes pages like `"http://hisz.rsoe.hu/alertmap/site/index.php?pageid=seism_index&rid=431172"` for earthquake data.
+For example, I created a custom API in import.io that scrapes pages such as http://hisz.rsoe.hu/alertmap/site/index.php?pageid=seism_index&rid=431172 for earthquake data.
 The call to the `IOCrawler[]` function looks like:

     call =
       <|